tmartin-m/datafun-04-notebooks/02-project-initialization/PROJECT-INITIALIZATION.md

 - Initialize your project correctly to avoid issues later.
 - Follow the steps carefully and in order.
 - For projects that use templates or examples, review the project first and understand the starting structure.

+## Pronounce Key Files Correctly

+- When you see `.gitignore` say "Dot Git Ignore" file.
+- When you see `README.md`, say "READ ME dot MD" file.
+- When you see `requirements.txt` say "Requirements dot TXT" file.